NotYours180/IOUtools/NVRAM.md

 ## File Area

-The files are growing top-down.
+The files are growing from the end of the area down to the lower offsets.
 Each file block is 1024 bytes long and starts with the magic number 0xDCBA.
 An unused/erased block is all zero.